y-soghomonyan/pagespeed-optimizations/README.md

 * **Redis Configuration:** The Redis Cache feature requires a running and correctly configured Redis server on your hosting environment.
 Please ensure Redis is enabled by your hosting provider.
 * **Plugin Conflicts:** While this plugin is designed to work alongside other optimization efforts, conflicts with other caching or performance plugins may occur.
 It is recommended to test thoroughly after activation and configuration.
-* **Google Tag Manager (GTM):** Scripts loaded through Google Tag Manager may be difficult to defer or delay without affecting their functionality.
-* **Revolution Slider:** Complex plugins like Revolution Slider can introduce significant performance overhead due to their resource requirements.
-Optimizing their usage and configurations is recommended.

-## Further Optimization Considerations (Beyond the Plugin)

-For further performance improvements, consider the following:

-* **Enable Redis on the Server:** Ensure the Redis server is running and properly configured for the plugin's Redis caching feature.
-* **Implement Cloudflare:** Utilize a Content Delivery Network (CDN) and security service like Cloudflare for content distribution, advanced caching, and network-level security.
-* **Consider Server Upgrade and Infrastructure Change:** Evaluate a move to a more performant server environment, such as DigitalOcean with Nginx, for potentially significant speed improvements.

 ## Support